Saunved/mint-css/CONTRIBUTING.md

 * Run ```gulp sass``` in the command line and update the stylesheet reference in ```index.html``` to view your new theme
 * Open a pull request if you want to add this theme to the main branch

-## Adding new flavors
+### Adding new flavors
+* If you have an idea or you are a designer who wants to implement a flavor, please create a new flavor request [here](https://github.com/Saunved/mint-css/issues/new/choose)
 * Create new flavors quickly by simply creating a copy of the ```src/flavors/blueprint``` folder and renaming it to ```your-flavor-name```
 * **Javascript components are shared across flavors**
 * Add the flavor to ```gulpfile.js```
 * Run ```gulp sass``` to generate ```build/flavor-name``` output css
 * Open a pull request when you are ready to add your flavor
-* If you have an idea or you are a designer who wants to implement a flavor, please create a new flavor request [here](https://github.com/Saunved/mint-css/issues/new/choose)

-## Suggesting an enhancement
-* If you are a designer or you think certain styles can be improved in existing flavors, you can suggest enhancement [here](https://github.com/Saunved/mint-css/issues/new/choose)

 ## Contributing to documentation
 * *Still working on how to structure the documentation!*